absmach/supermq-docs/docs/authorization.md

 #### Domain Entities Relations

-Domain holds entities such as Groups, Channels and Things.
+Domain holds entities such as Groups, Channels, and Things.
-The entities created in Domain doesn't have any hierarchical structure between them.
+The entities created in Domain don't have any hierarchical structure between them.

-Example: In Domain_1 a user creates following entities Group 1, Group_2, Thing 1, Thing 2, Channel 1, Channel 2.
-By default their is no relation betweens the entities, until user assigns relation between entities
+Example: In Domain_1 a user creates the following entities Group 1, Group_2, Thing 1, Thing 2, Channel 1, Channel 2.
+By default, there is no relation between the entities, until the user assigns a relation between the entities

 ```mermaid
 graph